cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 ACME issuer will be modified to manage and monitor the lifecycle of Order resources in an attempt to obtain a valid TLS certificate as requested by the user with a Certificate resource, as is already today.
+The new Orders controller will then create and monitor Challenge resources to fulfil the ACME authorizations needed to complete the Order.

 ## Required changes